GrandRacingLeague/GTAO-Delta-App/README.md

 * DeltaApp_071.frm - _UI form_

 # How to use
+Open .CT file in Cheat Engine 7.2 or higher
+Ctrl + Alt + L
-Open .CT file in Cheat Engine 7.2 or higher and compile it into .exe file with _Lua Symbols_ checked.
+Replace all source code from main.lua and compile it into .exe file with _Lua Symbols_ checked.

 _P.S.
 Do not disturb developer if you fail to run this app._